-- 1 Click Start > Settings > Printers. - 2 Double-click Add Printer. - 3 Click Network Printer Server > Next. - 4 Select a printer you want to use from the Shared Printers box. - For NetWare 4 or later (NDS[®]) networks, double-click Novell Directory Services[®] and find the context for the printer.
-Select a Printer object from the list. - For NetWare 3 and bindery networks, double-click NetWare Servers.
+- 1 Click Start > Settings > Printers. - 2 Double-click Add Printer. - 3 Click Network Printer Server > Next. - 4 Select a printer you want to use from the Shared Printers box. - For NetWare 4.x or NetWare 5 or later (NDS®) networks, doubleclick Novell Directory Services® and find the context for the printer.
+Then select a Printer object from the list. - For NetWare 3.x and bindery networks, double-click NetWare Servers.
 Double-click the name of the server that supports the queues you want to use, then select the queue. - 5 Click OK. - 6 (Conditional) If a dialog box prompts you to install a driver for the printer, click OK and install it. - 6a Select the name of the printer from the Driver box, then click OK. - 6b Enter the path to the printer driver, then click OK. - 7 Run an application and select the network printer when you print.